-He is a graduate of the Yale School of Drama (MFA).
+He is a graduate of the Yale School of Drama.

 Ms. Fuller has over ten years experience in public relations and fundraising, having worked in development for both senatorial and gubernatorial political campaigns, as well as for the Institute for American Values, a think-tank headquartered in New York City.
 In 2008, she partnered with Marcus Dean Fuller to form Compass Entertainment, which focuses on the development and production of independent, character driven films.
 Currently, Fuller serves on the Board of Directors for a number of organizations including the Saratoga Performing Arts Center (SPAC).

-She is a graduate of Princeton University and earned her MA from Yale Divinity School.
+She is a graduate of Princeton University and Yale Divinity School.

 Ms. Raccuia has experience in communication and PR.
 Her work at Behan Communications in New York and (add)ventures in Providence, R.I., involved both public relations and marketing.
 As a production assistant at WPRI (Fox Providence Channel 12), she teamed with executives to develop a two-hour, live, morning talk show known as “The Rhode Show.”
 Over the past year, Ms. Raccuia served as a freelance reporter for The Saratogian and was a cable/satellite editor at Tribune Media Services.

 She earned her BA in Communication from Bryant University.

 Mr. Durocher is a filmmaker and writer, working independently since 2009 with Pigsaw Productions.
-He has overseen production of 4 narrative shorts and in 2012 his short film ‘Kite Falling’ was awarded best direction at the Buffalo/Niagra Film Festival.
+He has overseen production of 4 narrative shorts and in 2012 his short film ‘Kite Falling’ was awarded Best Direction at the Buffalo Niagara Film Festival.

 He is a graduate of Clarkson University with a B.S. in Communication.